VAT in Poland: Rates, Registration, and Compliance Guidelines

 E-Commerce Rules

 July 1, 2021, marks a significant date in the EU VAT framework.
-On that date, new e-commerce rules came into effect, changing not only the EU VAT landscape but also how businesses operate on the single EU market and further defining what steps are necessary to be VAT compliant.
+On that date, new e-commerce rules came into effect, changing the EU VAT landscape, how businesses operate in the single EU market, and the steps necessary to be VAT-compliant.

 These EU-wide rules, implemented in each EU Member State, thus introduce a more harmonized and, for e-commerce businesses, more efficient system.

-Fundamental changes this e-commerce package brought are the introduction of VAT obligation for distance sales of low-value goods imported into the EU whose total value is less than EUR 150 and deemed supplier rules.
+The fundamental changes this e-commerce package brought are the introduction of VAT obligations for distance sales of low-value goods imported into the EU with a total value of less than EUR 150, and the deemed supplier rules.
 The previously mentioned EUR 10,000 threshold was also introduced as part of this reform.

-Furthermore, the e-commerce reform at the EU level brought the expansion of the Mini One Stop Shop (MOSS) system, which was established in 2015, into the upgraded One Stop Shop (OSS) system.
-And this upgrade was not a cosmetic one.
+Furthermore, the e-commerce reform at the EU level expanded the Mini One Stop Shop (MOSS) system, established in 2015, into the upgraded One Stop Shop (OSS) system.
+And this upgrade was not cosmetic.
 In addition to two already established schemes, Union and Non-Union, a third scheme was introduced, so that the OSS now has:

 Union Scheme,